Our history

 The front of our campus as it appears today.
 From left to right are the B, C and F buildings.

-The archival content presented on this page was researched and curated by Matthieu Sossoyan.
 Matthieu began teaching at Vanier College in 1999.
-He studied Anthropology at Université de Montréal and McGill University.
+He studied in the Anthropology Department at Université de Montréal and McGill University.
 His research into Vanier's history grew out of his personal interest in archeology, as well as in the local history of Saint-Laurent.
-If you would like to obtain more information about the history of Vanier College (i.e., references, books or images), you can contact him.